 Postoperatively, the child is placed in a hyperextension cast and is kept nonambulatory for 3-4 months.
 In patients younger than 18 months or in those in whom a pseudoarthrosis is detected, a repeat posterior procedure is performed to reinforce the fusion or to repair the pseudoarthrosis.
 To achieve a good result, it generally is recommended that routine exploration and graft augmentation be performed at 4-6 months so that a thick fusion can be obtained.

-Following reinforcement, the child is immobilized in a brace or, preferably, a hyperextension cast for 4-6 months.
+After reinforcement, the child is immobilized in a brace or, preferably, a hyperextension cast for 4-6 months.
 In their review of 17 cases of congenital kyphosis, in which posterior fusion alone was used in children younger than 5 years, Winter and Moe, with an average 9-year follow-up, found improvement in 12 patients (71%).

 When the deformity is greater than 50° or when the child is older than 5 years, a combined anterior and posterior arthrodesis is mandatory.
 The anterior fusion is performed first, with radical excision of the anterior longitudinal ligament, the disks, and the related ligaments.
 If possible, a distractor should be used to lengthen the anterior column, and a structural bone graft from the rib or fibula should be placed anteriorly to maintain the achieved height.

-The anterior procedure is followed (either on the same day or a week after) by a posterior arthrodesis and compression instrumentation if bones are large enough to accept hooks and rods.
+The anterior procedure is followed (either on the same day or a week later) by a posterior arthrodesis and compression instrumentation if bones are large enough to accept hooks and rods.
 Otherwise, the patient is managed with a hyperextension cast and bed rest for several months.

 With the use of instrumentation and secure fixation, the child can be ambulatory without immobilization.
 If the fixation is not secured or is in question, a cast or brace is best.
 Traction has no role in the treatment of congenital kyphosis, because traction in these cases is associated with a high incidence of paraplegia.